OLDIES!

 MOROCCO (76) (Josef von Sternberg, 1930): The abiding impression, even more than Von Sternberg's visual lushness (not as all-consuming here as it became a few years later), is of a deliberate heaviness, a languor; it's there in the unhurried way Marlene Dietrich tears up a would-be admirer's card, in Gary Cooper's pause when his CO catches him making hand-signals to a girl for some later assignation ("What're you doin' with those fingers?"; "Nothing... yet"), in the way the camera spends a good 30 seconds on the natives at prayer, partly for exoticism but partly to observe the play of light and shadow.
 A few draggy scenes in the middle section - heaviness tipping into sogginess - but the bar scene near the end is genius, sparked by the choice of tinkly (diegetic) piano music in the background emphasising the deceptive casualness between the lovers, a joyous humour in the face of melodrama that persists into the famous ending (Dietrich kicking off her shoes is a comedy gesture); the way the couple mask powerful feelings in deliberate joshing and posing - another kind of self-conscious heaviness that's also, miraculously, lightness - is downright Hawksian.
 Additional props for a most sympathetic Other Man - getting the last word, quite sweetly, after being humiliated by the femme in front of his dinner guests - and the startling frisson, even now, of the lesbian kiss.

-ALL QUIET ON THE WESTERN FRONT (72) (Lewis Milestone, 1930): "And our bodies are earth, and our thoughts are clay, and we sleep and eat with Death!"
+ALL QUIET ON THE WESTERN FRONT (72) (Lewis Milestone, 1930): "And our bodies are earth, and our thoughts are clay, and we sleep and eat with death!"
 The high-flown language when speeches are called for (which they are, often) is the main problem here, yet the genre excitements are marvellously present - Kubrick's tracking shots are slicker in PATHS OF GLORY, but not by much; stuff like the blessed-relief interlude with the girls appeared just last year in FURY - the care and resources that went into it as spectacle are undeniable, and the psychology gets more interesting after the first half-hour which is just callow young boys getting hardened.
 The guys going stir-crazy after days of bombardment, the way the dying man confides "I don't think so" (as if sharing a secret) when told that he's going to get better, Paul shamefacedly recalling how good it felt to be alive after leaving his bedside, the hospital scene pushing close to CATCH-22 with the jocular permanent resident - all impressive 85 years later, even before a seemingly random mention of a child's butterfly collection turns out to be a devastating set-up.
 Tempting to say it's like watching a genre being invented from scratch, but maybe I should watch THE BIG PARADE and FOUR HORSEMEN OF THE APOCALYPSE first.

 INNOCENT SORCERERS (57) (Andrzej Wajda, 1960): Part of the global explosion of jazzy youthful energy that seems to have taken place in 1960 - ranging from merely angry in the UK to downright anti-social in Japan - and surely Jerzy Skolimowski (who co-scripted) couldn't have had time to watch and absorb the lengthy mid-film conversation in A BOUT DE SOUFFLE (which only came out a few months earlier), but the film suffers slightly by comparison.
 The game of strip-matchbox is a memorable invention, but this kind of thing lives or dies by its exemplars of youthful high spirits and Tadeusz Lomnicki, with his doughy face and Laurence Olivier hair, isn't a very compelling Lothario (Zbigniew Cybulski, who plays the sidekick, would've been better, if more scattershot), while Krystyna Stypulkowska is a bit too sharp as the gamine, too sensible and Myrna Loy-ish.
 They play lightly ironic games with each other, draw up a kind of self-conscious seduction schedule; "And before bed we have to think about the problems of our times," she adds sardonically, reflecting the cynicism of a generation burned out on politics - at least until the new politics of the late 60s.
 "What do you care about?"; "Comfortable shoes, good cigarettes, good socks".
 All the rest, as Arthur Seaton might say, is propaganda.